fenago/katacoda-scenarios/apache-kafka/apache-kafka-serialization/steps/3/text.md

 The first step is to code our `Constants` class.
 This class is a static class with all of the Constants needed in our project.

-Open the project with your favorite IDE and, under the src/main/java/kiotodirectory, create a file called `Constants.java` with the content:
+Open the project with your favorite IDE and, under the src/main/java/kiotodirectory, open a file in **vscode** explorer called `Constants.java` with the content:

 ```
 package kioto;